One’s face ... is a sacred thing, and the expressive order required to sustain it is a ritual thing.

 — Erving Goffman

-The face is the prow, that which leads into the world: this is a biological assertion of the thing-face, made by either Elias Cannetti or Rene Thom.
+The face is the prow, that which leads into the world: this is a biological assertion of thing-face made Elias Cannetti or mathematician and biologist, Rene Thom.
+He who wrote Virtual Catastrophes: Metamorphosis and Morphology, or the other way around.
 Look it up.

 Masks are arrested expressions and admirable echoes of feeling, at once faithful, discreet, and superlative.
 Living things in contact with the air must acquire a cuticle, and it is not urged against cuticles that they are not hearts; yet some philosophers seem to be angry with images for not being things [who might these philosophers be?], and with words for not being feelings.
 Words and images are like shells, no less integral parts of nature than are the substances they cover, but better addressed to the eye and more open to observation.
 I would not say that substances exist for the sake of appearances [Leibniz?
 Bergson?] or for the sake of masks, or the passions for the sake of poetry and virtue.
 Nothing arises in nature for the sake of anything else; all these phases and products are involved equally in the round of existence …